AnimeHasFallen/discordbot-giveaway/README.md

 !g message Custom message to set a custom message instead of the default one

-to do all steaps at once use this command !g doall :heart: 10 "item to win" general
+to do all steaps at once, except changing the message, use this command !g doall :heart: 10 "item to win" general